 An abundance estimate of 521 (CV=0.67) humpback whales was obtained from an aerial survey conducted in July and August 2002 which covered 7,465 km of trackline over waters from the 1000 m depth contour on the southern edge of Georges Bank to Maine (Table 1; Palka 2006).
-The value of g(0) used for this estimation was derived from the pooled data of 2002, 2004 and 2006 aerial survey data.
+The value of g(0) used for this estimation was derived from the pooled 2002, 2004 and 2006 aerial survey data.

 An abundance estimate of 359 (CV=0.75) humpback whales was obtained from a line-transect sighting survey conducted from 12 June to 4 August 2004 by a ship and plane.
-The 2004 survey covered the smallest portion of the habitat (6,180 km of trackline), from the 100 m depth contour on the southern Georges Bank to the lower Bay of Fundy; while the Scotian shelf south of Nova Scotia was not surveyed.
+The 2004 survey covered the smallest portion of the habitat (6,180 km of trackline), from the 100-m depth contour on the southern Georges Bank to the lower Bay of Fundy; while the Scotian Shelf south of Nova Scotia was not surveyed.

-An abundance estimate of 847 animals (CV=0.55) was derived from a line-transect sighting survey conducted during August 2006 which covered 10,676 km of trackline from the 2000 m depth contour on the southern edge of Georges Bank to the upper Bay of Fundy and to the Gulf of St. Lawrence.
-(Table 1; Palka pers. comm.)
-Because the Scotian shelf was surveyed in only 2006, the 25% correction factor (described above) was applied to only the 2006 abundance estimate.
+An abundance estimate of 847 animals (CV=0.55) was derived from a line-transect sighting survey conducted during August 2006 which covered 10,676 km of trackline from the 2000-m depth contour on the southern edge of Georges Bank to the upper Bay of Fundy and to the Gulf of St. Lawrence (Table 1; Palka, NEFSC, pers. comm.).
+Some evidence exists to support a 25% exchange rate between Scotian Shelf animals and with those in the Gulf of Maine (Clapham et al. 2003), which suggest that a 25% correction factor be applied to the humpback population estimate from the Scotian shelf stratum.
+Because the Scotian Shelf was surveyed in only 2006, the 25% correction factor (described above) was applied to only the 2006 abundance estimate.